RegularCookiez/noyacode-26-forensics-workshop-challs/README.md

 We hosted a series of practice forensics challenges covering basic concepts like number systems, Linux commands, LSB steganography, metadata, and strings.

+This repository serves as an archive of these beginner challenges with written writeups of their solves.

 Practice CTF site (hosted temporarily): https://ejctf-practice.xyz/.

 NoyaCode Forensics Workshop Recording: https://www.youtube.com/watch?v=-1oYoRdjXec